LCLY/Personal-Website/README.md

 # Personal-Website
-A personal website to talk about me
+A personal website that talks about me